Pologne-en-Québec

 ig @kinga.mi.666

-I’m a Polish queer filmmaker and visual artist based in Tiohtiá:ke, Mooniyang, Montreal.
-I use mediums of photography, film and video installation to examine shared cultural spaces such as home, kinship, land, memory and hauntings through a feminist lens.
+I’m a Polish queer filmmaker and visual artist born in Łódź and currently based in Tiohtiá:ke/ Mooniyang/ Montreal.
+I use mediums of film, video installation and photography to examine shared cultural spaces such as home, kinship, land, memory and hauntings.
 I am interested in the periphery of what and who makes history: amateur historians, geological processes, personal archives, oral history and speculative fictions.

-My debut feature documentary BEDROCK had its premiere at Berlinale Film Festival 2025.
+My debut feature documentary BEDROCK had its premiere at Berlinale FF 2025.
+It recently won the award for Best Polish Film at Millennium Docs Against Gravity FF in Poland.